swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 there is one.
 It works because we have used `[0-9]` instead of `'.'`.

-In regular expressions, square brackets `[]` are used to create sets of characters.
+In regular expressions, square brackets `[]` are used to create sets of characters (sometimes called character classes).
 For example, the expression `[aeiou]` matches exactly one vowel, i.e., exactly one occurrence of any character in the set.
 We can either write these sets out character by character, as we've done with vowels, or as "first character '-' last character" if the characters are